ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Ali to pair with engineers to review how treatment component is interacting with better/worse MAM substates
     - Model 11.2
   * - 5: Underestimation of diarrheal diseases and LRI excess mortality rates in 1-5 and 6-11 month age groups
     - Suspected to be a timestep issue.
 Application of CGF EMR RRs can cause very high EMR rates for high-risk individuals in these age groups and our timesteps may not be short enough to accurately capture them.
-(Note that they are no faster than the diarrheal diseases and LRI remission rates, but we have adjusted the remission rates to account for the relatively long timestep in a way that we have not done for these EMRs)
+(Note that they are no faster than the diarrheal diseases and LRI remission rates, but we have adjusted the remission rates to account for the relatively long timestep in a way that we have not done for these EMRs.
+Also note that this same pattern is not present for ages/causes with lower EMRs, indicating it is likely not an issue with implementation of CGF risk effects on EMR)
     - Test validation in variable timestep test runs when ready.
 No code changes for now.
     - N/A